Sir Smith Child, 2nd Baronet: Royal Household career

 Child was appointed in 1927 Gentleman Usher in Ordinary in the Royal Household by King George V and promoted Deputy Master of the Household in 1929.
 He became Master in the "Year of three kings", 1936, serving King George VI until he retired from the post in 1941, but remained from 1937 Extra-Equerry to the King and, from 1952, his successor Elizabeth II.

-He was appointed GCVO for his personal services to the Monarch and the Royal Household in 1941, having been previously CVO in 1934 and KCVO in 1937.
-He also received during his service foreign honours:
+Hill Child was appointed a Knight Grand Cross of the Royal Victorian Order for his personal services to the Monarch and the Royal Household in 1941, having been previously appointed Commander of the Royal Victorian Order in 1934 and Knight Commander of the Royal Victorian Order in 1937.
+He also received a number of foreign honours during his service, including: